-The only exception is a five-minute (con-coincidental) major penalty.
-When a team is a man short due to a five-minute major penalty, the commercial break will be administered by the commercial co-ordinator in the normal fashion.
-However, if a two minute minor penalty is assessed to the same team during the five-minute major penalty (creating a 5 on 3 situation), no commercial break shall be taken until the minor penalty ends.
+The only exception is when a team is a man short due to a five-minute major penalty; in this case the commercial break will be administered by the commercial break coordinator in the normal fashion.
+However, if a two-minute minor penalty is given to the same team during the five-minute major penalty (creating a five on three situation), a snow clearing service cannot be taken until the minor penalty ends.